 This is so delicious it will be gone in no time!
-I highly recommend doubling.
-If you have left overs you can keep it in the fridge for a day.
+I highly recommend doubling it.
+If you have leftovers you can keep it in the fridge for a day.
 But, the fresher the better!
-Again, you can make this recipe slightly ahead of time.
 The lime helps keep the avocados from turning color.

 What I love about it is it’s got that sweet, spicy taste to it.
-But, I have tips for adapting it’s heat level below.
+But, I have tips for adapting the heat level below.

 This is a light refreshing strawberry salsa.
 Perfect in late spring or summer months with fresh fruits at it's peak.
-The with combination of strawberries, avocado, jalapenos and lime makes this is a must try recipe.
-Serve with tortilla chips or over cooked fish or chicken.
+The with combination of strawberries, avocado, jalapenos and lime makes this is a must-try recipe.
+Serve with tortilla chips or spoon over cooked fish or chicken.
 Amazing.

 - 2 avocados